BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Step 3: Choose an Excellent Microphone

-The microphone is an essential component of your live streaming setup.
+The microphone is an essential component of your Youtube live streaming setup.
 You will need an excellent mic if you want to live stream your music.
 You got two great options when it comes to microphones for live streaming: USB or XLR.

 If you want to have excellent audio, it will be best to use a mixer.
 Yet, you can also connect your mic to your laptop directly.
 If you use a mixer, it will be useful to use an XLR mic.
 However, a USB microphone will be best if you want to connect the mic directly to your computer or laptop.